awsdocs/aws-dynamodb-encryption-docs/doc_source/client-server-side.md

 **Encryption at Rest**

 DynamoDB offers [encryption at rest](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/EncryptionAtRest.html), a *server\-side encryption* option in which DynamoDB transparently encrypts your tables for you when the table is persisted to disk, and decrypts them when you access the table data\.

+With server\-side encryption, your data is encrypted in transit over an HTTPS connection, decrypted at the DynamoDB endpoint, and then re\-encrypted before being stored in DynamoDB\.
 + **It's easy to use\.** Just select the encryption option when you create a table\.
 DynamoDB transparently encrypts and decrypts the table for you\.
 + **DynamoDB creates and manages the cryptographic keys\. **The unique key for each table is protected by an [AWS Key Management Service](http://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) customer master key that never leaves AWS KMS unencrypted\.
 + **All table data is encrypted on disk\. **When an encrypted table is saved to disk, DynamoDB encrypts all table data, including the [primary key](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey) and local and global [secondary indexes](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.SecondaryIndexes)\.
 If your table has a sort key, some of the sort keys that mark range boundaries are stored in plaintext in the table metadata\.